suborbital/docs/website/docs/e2-core/usage/error-handling.md

       - fn: send-report
 ```

-In its basic form, onErr allows you to tell Atmo to ignore any error from
-a Runnable.
-When using `continue`, the JSON of the error will be placed
-into state, such as `{"code":404,"message":"not found"}`
+In its basic form, onErr allows you to tell E2 Core to ignore any error from an SE2 module.
+When using `continue`, the JSON of the error will be placed into state, such as `{"code":404,"message":"not found"}`

 To gain more control, you can choose what to do based on error codes: